codster17/codster17/README.md

 - 👋 Hi, I’m @codster17
-- 👀 I’m interested in game development and arduino.
+- 👀 I’m interested in game development and Arduino.
-- 🌱 I’m currently learning c programing language.
+- 🌱 I’m currently learning c programming language.
+- Electronics hobbyist.

 <!---
 codster17/codster17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.